hammerheim-game/hammerheim-rules/7-equipment.md

 ### Claw of the Old Ones

 This is a very ancient weapon made from a strange metal that is impervious to age and corrosion.
 The powers of this artefact can only be unleashed through a ritual known only to a handful of Amazons.
-The blade of this weapon glows white hot and can cut through armor as if it were paper.
+The blade of this weapon glows white hot and can cut through armour as if it were paper.

 __Range:__ Close Combat